pkp/pkp-docs/getting-found-staying-found/en/1-getting-found-visibility.md

 You may often see DOIs communicated as URLs: “https://dx.doi.org/10.4212/cjhp.v69i6.1606”.
 This method can be used to obtain any article that has a DOI, by indicating the DOI following the “dx.doi.org”.

 #### Setting up DOIs in OJS
 Journals publishing with OJS will find it very easy to work with DOIs.
 However, some initial setup steps are required.
-First, you will need to register with [Crossref] (https://www.crossref.org/membership/), which does require an annual fee.
+First, you will need to register with [Crossref](https://www.crossref.org/membership/), which does require an annual fee.
 Further integration regarding OJS’ integration with Crossref can be found in the [Crossref manual](http://docs.pkp.sfu.ca/crossref/).
 You will then need to enable the DOI plugin within the OJS Journal Settings.
 Using [DOIs and the DOI plugin](http://docs.pkp.sfu.ca/dois/) provides you with the detailed steps you need to follow to configure DOIs for OJS.

 #### Registering your DOIs in OJS

 Once you have joined Crossref and configured OJS to use DOIs, you will need to register your content as it is published.
 Again, OJS can help you with this, and the steps are outlined in the [Crossref manual]((http://docs.pkp.sfu.ca/crossref/).

-Open Researcher and Contributor ID (ORCID)
+### Open Researcher and Contributor ID (ORCID)

 The Open Research and Contributor ID (ORCID) is a persistent digital identifier that distinguishes one researcher or contributor from another, and is being increasingly adopted in workflows for grant and publication submission.
 The ORCID also serves as a means of ensuring that a researcher is accurately identified as a contributor for a particular work.
-This is particularly useful when authors have commonly used names (e.g., John Smith).
-The ORCID also ensures that works are properly attributed to authors who have undergone a legal name change.
+This is particularly useful when authors have the same names.
+ORCID also ensures that works are properly attributed to authors who have undergone a legal name change.

 An ORCID can be obtained by any researcher by [registering on the ORCID website](https://orcid.org/register).
 Registering for an ORCID is free, and filling out a basic profile takes just a few minutes.